MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### LegacySameSiteCookieBehaviorEnabled

-  #### Enable default legacy SameSite cookie behavior setting (deprecated)
+  #### Enable default legacy SameSite cookie behavior setting (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 94.
   #### Supported versions:

-  - On Windows and macOS since 80 or later
+  - On Windows and macOS since 80, until 94

   #### Description

-  'This policy is deprecated because it's intended to serve only as a short-term mechanism to give enterprises more time to update their environments if they are found to be incompatible with the SameSite behavior change.
+  This policy doesn't work because it was only intended to serve only as a short-term mechanism to give enterprises more time to update their environments if they were found to be incompatible with the SameSite behavior change.

-It won't work in Microsoft Edge version 95.
 If you still require legacy cookie behavior, please use [LegacySameSiteCookieBehaviorEnabledForDomainList](#legacysamesitecookiebehaviorenabledfordomainlist) to configure behavior on a per-domain basis.

 Lets you revert all cookies to legacy SameSite behavior.
 Reverting to legacy behavior causes cookies that don't specify a SameSite attribute to be treated as if they were "SameSite=None", removes the requirement for "SameSite=None" cookies to carry the "Secure" attribute, and skips the scheme comparison when evaluating if two sites are same-site.